farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Manage_DLP_Policies.md

 ### Task 1 – Create a DLP policy with custom settings

-In this lesson you will create a Data Loss Prevention policy in the Security & Compliance Center to protect sensitive data from being shared by users.
+In this task you will create a Data Loss Prevention policy in the Security & Compliance Center to protect sensitive data from being shared by users.
 The DLP Policy that you create will inform your users if they want to share content that contains IP addresses.

-The policy will contain two actions, each of which is dependent on the number of IP addresses in the message.
+The policy will contain two rules, or actions, each of which is dependent on the number of IP addresses in the message.
 If the message contains one IP address, the policy will notify people with a policy tip and still email the message.
 However, if the content contains at least 2 IP addresses, then the message will be blocked, an incident email with a high sensitivity level will be sent to the sender, and a policy tip will be displayed that allow the sender to override the email blockage if the sender provides a business justification within the policy tip.

 **IMPORTANT:** Unfortunately, you will be unable to test the policy tips in this DLP Policy.
 When you use the Security and Compliance Center to create a DLP policy that contains a policy tip, the policy tip will NOT be displayed if you also created mail flow rules in the Exchange admin center.
 If you will recall, back in Module 4, Lab 4, Exercise 1, you created two mail flow transport rules in Exchange, one using the Exchange admin center and the other using PowerShell.